theory/justatheory/content/post/postgres/2025-mini-summit-two.md

-Last Wednesday, March 26, we hosted the second of five virtual [Extension Mini-Summits][mini-summit] in the lead up to [*the big one*][summit] at the Postgres Development Conference ([PGConf.dev]) on May 13 in Montreal, Canada.
+Last Wednesday, March 26, we hosted the second of five virtual [Extension Mini-Summits][mini-summit] in the lead up to [*the big one*][summit] at the Postgres Development Conference ([PGConf.dev]) on May 13 in Montréal, Canada.
 [Peter Eisentraut] gave a very nice presentation on the history, design decisions, and problems solved by "Implementing an Extension Search Path".
 That talk, plus another 10-15m of discussion, is now available for your